 Industrial gases business is defined by a pronounced and highly varied diversification across economic sectors, customer segments and national activities.
 Furthermore, industrial gases business is locally structured, which means that it is not directly dependent on global supply chains.
-The restrictions to curb the COVID-19 pandemic, some of which were massive at times, increasingly focused on the leisure and travel sectors as 2020 progressed, and less on the industrial activities that are more significant to industrial gas operations.
-To a certain extent, there was also an isolated boom in the medical, foodstuffs and electronics segments.
+The economic recovery which continued in 2021 with the easing of pandemic-related restrictions resulted in increasing demand for industrial gases in the markets relevant for us.